huaminghuangtw/Evergreen-Notes/Permanent-Notes/Active Listening.md

 ---
 title: Active Listening
 created: 2024-11-18T09:18:12
-modified: 2025-08-03T08:18:25
+modified: 2025-08-29T08:30:46
 ---

 > _[“Open your mind before your mouth.” — Aristophanes](https://www.goodreads.com/quotes/712935-open-your-mind-before-your-mouth)_

 > _“If we cannot listen mindfully, we cannot practice right speech.
-No matter what we say, it will not be mindful, because we'll be speaking only our own ideas and not in response to the other person.” — Thích Nhất Hạnh_
+No matter what we say, it will not be mindful, because we’ll be speaking only our own ideas and not in response to the other person.” — Thích Nhất Hạnh_

 ---